kubeslice-ent/egs-installation/README.md

        ```
      - Ensure that all required annotations and labels for policy enforcement are correctly configured in the YAML file.

-7. **🚀 Install Prerequisites for EGS (Optional):**
-   - To install prerequisites like GPU Operator, Prometheus for EGS inventory, and PostgreSQL for cost information visibility, you can run the **Prerequisites Installer Script**:
-     - Example command:
-       ```bash
-       ./egs-install-prerequisites.sh --input-yaml egs-installer-config.yaml
-       ```
-     - **Note:** This step is optional but recommended if an existing instance of these services is not already running and configured.
-If skipped, some features might be broken or unavailable.

 8. **⚙️ Configure EGS Installer for Prerequisites Installation (Mandatory if using prerequisites):**
    - Before running the prerequisites installer, you must configure the `egs-installer-config.yaml` file to enable additional applications installation:
      ```yaml